-To the newly minted and seasoned performance consultant, the answer is NO. But for your client, internal customer or the VP of Quality, or whomever is your requestor, it still may look like “a training solution”, so don’t argue with them.
-You do however, want to be able to explain why it is more than a classroom instructor led session or a quick and dirty PPT slide with audio recording.
+To the newly minted and seasoned performance consultant, the answer is NO. But for your client, internal customer, or the VP of Quality, or whoever is your requestor, it still may look like “a training solution”, so don’t argue with them.
+You do, however, want to be able to explain why it is more than a classroom instructor-led session or a quick and dirty PPT slide with audio recording.

 If it looks like, smells like, tastes like training …

 Then it must be training, right?
 Not exactly, but nod your head anyway; at least they are still engaged with you!
 Any one of the elements of a Robust Training System is “training-related”.
 So for the less informed, this connection makes sense to them.
 If your client/sponsor/requestor is more comfortable with calling it training, let them do so.
 Don’t push the HPI label at this point.
 First, we work on raising their awareness of our early projects and successes.
 Understanding and hopefully appreciation will come later.